HituziANDO/LoggingViewKit/README.md

 ## Sample Log

-LoggingViewKit records the following log.
+LoggingViewKit records logs like the following log.

 ```
 {